 The ‘sense’ of the lyrics is that weynou weynou, talking talking – is the amount of talking/persuasion a bloke (and his mates) have to do in order to get a woman to agree to marry them.
 This theme is much documented in West African music – the guy pleading his suit to an initially disinterested women features heavily in loads of West African music videos.
 Here’s billy konate doing just that and Bambino again.
 I had no idea I was playing into this well rehearsed game when I initially said no to Moussa, I did actually mean no. I said no to the whole idea.
 I didn’t want another complicated relationship with a poor West African musician.
 I’d had a disastrous marriage, we were friends – we respected each other and he was one of the few people I’d worked with (the other being Okameo) who hadn’t tried to hit on me… I didn’t want to lose his friendship, I liked working with him.
 I wanted nothing further to do with any man who used alcohol – he seemed to be in control of that but so did my first husband initially.
 When he first told me how he felt about me I was adamant – no – I thought it would get messy and difficult!
 It has, but not in the ways I thought!

-I said no, no no no – gave in to the idea of a relationship and then said no to marriage for a long time.
+I said no, no, no, no;- gave in to the idea of a relationship and then said no to marriage for a long time.
 I didn’t want to be married again, I didn’t want that responsibility, I didn’t want to struggle with ‘cross cultural gender issues’ no matter how much I loved him (and I love him lot!) .
 It was Moussa’s mum that did me in – she was so upset about the lack of respectability.
 He was too but I just laughed it off.
 I don’t, personally, give a fig for respectability (and my own parents gave up any hope of that from me long long ago…) but it’s important to her and I love her.
+She’s now dead and i’m really pleased we made her happy by getting married.
 The meaning behind this song is that if you are ‘serious’ about a woman you must marry her.
-Here we are, nearly four years married now (although still not resident in the same country thanks to poverty and bureaucracy).
+Here we are, nearly five years married now (although still not resident in the same country thanks to poverty and bureaucracy).